continents like seeds

 continents like seeds is curated by Manuela Moscoso, Executive and Artistic Director, with Marian Chudnovsky, Curatorial Assistant.

-Special thanks to Fundación Ama Amoedo for supporting continents like seeds.
+Special thanks to the Consulate General of Spain in New York, Fundación Ama Amoedo, and Instituto Cervantes de Nueva York for supporting continents like seeds.

 Opening Celebration